• Skip to primary navigation

 Chicken piccata is one of those dishes I’ll order every single time I see it on a menu.
 So naturally, I had to find a way to turn it into something a little more weeknight-friendly (and let’s be honest, something that only uses one pan).
 So I made a chicken piccata skillet situation that I am fully obsessed with!

 Adding orzo completely changes the game here.
-It cooks right in the same pan, soaking up all that lemony, buttery, briny goodness, and suddenly you’ve got a full meal without needing any sides.
+It cooks right in the same pan, soaking up all that lemony, buttery, briny goodness, same reason I love it in my creamy salmon orzo skillet too!
 It’s easy, flavorful, and exactly what I want at the end of the day!

 If you love one-pan dinners like this, try my one-pot cheesy chicken zucchini bake or my one-pan honey mustard chicken dinner!